puppetlabs/puppet-instruqt-tracks/build-a-bolt-inventory-file-on-linux/01-create-an-inventory-file-and-define-your-targets/assignment.md

 slug: create-an-inventory-file-and-define-your-targets
 id: 69ibjvibsm9i
 type: challenge
-title: " Create an inventory file and define your targets \U0001F4C4"
+title: ' Create an inventory file and define your targets'
 teaser: Group targets by a common operating system or functional role to streamline orchestration tasks.
 notes: